 The sacristy is dominated by a huge fresco – or rather: a collage of four separate frescoes – to which at least three artists contributed.
 In the centre is a scene of the Crucifixion by Taddeo Gaddi.
-It is flanked by an Ascent to Calvary on the left, which is attributed to Spinello Aretino (ca. 1350-1410), and a Resurrection by Niccolò di Pietro Gerini (died 1415).
+It is flanked by an Ascent to Calvary on the left, which is attributed to Spinello Aretino (ca. 1350-1410), and a Resurrection by Niccolò di Pietro Gerini (died 1415) on the right.
 The fourth fresco, topping the other three, is also by Gerini.
 We have previously seen some of Aretino’s work in the sacristy of the San Miniato al Monte elsewhere in Florence, while Gerini worked on the altarpiece of the Santi Apostoli.
 Since Taddeo Gaddi died in 1366, we may assume that the scenes by Aretino and Gerini, who were much younger, were painted at least a decade later.

 Bronzino’s masterpiece The Descent of Christ into Limbo (1552), usually in the refectory (if I recall correctly), was in a corridor near the sacristy when I last visited the church.
 Another interesting work of art that we can find here is a large polyptych showing the Madonna and Child with ten (!) saints by Lorenzo di Niccolò (ca. 1373-1412).
 Surprisingly, I was unable to find any further information about the painting, so it is not possible for me to name all the saints.
 The one in the robes with the fleur-de-lis is probably Saint Louis of Toulouse, the one with the keys no doubt Saint Peter.
 The two saints on the far right are Saint Christopher and Saint Franciscus, while the saint to the left of Saint Louis is Saint John the Baptist.
 I do not know who the others are.
 A more educated guess is welcome of course.

 Cloisters and Pazzi Chapel